RazRowan/Yolov5_Scripts/bin/README.txt

 - quick_val.py

 ## Other Scripts
+- YOLO_Predictor.py - Used to make predictions with a weight file
-- FullBushDivider.py - Created by Anthony Thompson
+- FullBushDivider.py - Created by Anthony Thompson to split datasets into 640x640 tiles
 - yolo_quick_fix.py - Created via StackOverflow post
 - save_hyps.py - Old script that was used to save training info in fold_train.sh and train.sh